 The design for the stadium Field of Play needed to be an elite profile to accommodate the intended multi-use capabilities.
 The profile had to be durable for the use by the anchor tenant, North Queensland Cowboys, and support the temporary overlay of non-sporting events such as concerts.

 To improve the load bearing capacity of the Field of Play surface, a proprietary reinforcement system was included in the profile.
-The inclusion of the system prevents the turf surface from being chopped up during a rugby scrum and allows increased loads (I.e. temporary stage) applied to the surface without displacement of the growing medium.
+The inclusion of the system prevents the turf surface from being chopped up during a rugby scrum and allows increased loads (i.e. a temporary stage) to be applied to the surface without displacement of the growing medium.

 The irrigation system consisted of valve-in head sprinklers which allowed individual control of each single sprinkler if required.
-This allowed the curator to operate whichever sprinkler he wanted when he wanted and could avoid temporary obstacles on the turf surface if required.
+This allows the curator to operate individual sprinklers to avoid temporary obstacles on the turf surface.
 All irrigation valve boxes were located off the natural turf competition area.

-Liaising with the local suppliers and contractors we were able to identify appropriate sources for the profile materials and the natural turf.
+Liaising with the local suppliers and contractors SPORTENG were able to identify appropriate sources for the profile materials and the natural turf.

-The elite natural turf Field of Play is the jewel in the crown of the stadium.
-Not only has it hosted regular NRL home-and-away games, but it has hosted international rugby matches and a NRL State of Origin game.
+This elite natural turf Field of Play now hosts regular NRL home-and-away games, international rugby matches and a NRL State of Origin game.